 Significant Digits and Fraction Digits

 Number class provides flexible options for displaying non-zero fractional parts of numbers.

 false, these properties are ignored.
 See Configuring Significant Digits.

 Otherwise, you can configure the minimum and maximum number of integer and fraction digits, or the numbers before and after the decimal separator, respectively, using the

 maximum properties.
 See Configuring Integer and Fraction Digits.

 In macOS 10.9 and later

-NSNumber is thread safe so long as you are using the modern behavior in a 64-bit app.
+Number is thread-safe so long as you are using the modern behavior in a 64-bit app.

 On earlier versions of the operating system, or when using the legacy formatter behavior or running in 32-bit in macOS,

-NSNumber is not thread safe, and you therefore must not mutate a number formatter simultaneously from multiple threads.
+Number is not thread-safe, and you therefore must not mutate a number formatter simultaneously from multiple threads.